-Biotreatment Control Measure – A subcategory of treatment control measures that employ biological uptake, transformation, or degradation of pollutants as their principal mechanism(s) of pollutant removal.
+Biotreatment Control Measure – A subcategory of treatment control measures that employ filtration and biological uptake, transformation, or degradation of pollutants as their mechanism(s) of pollutant removal.
 Although a significant portion of the design capture volume or flow will incidentally infiltrate, evaporate, or evapotranspire where conditions allow, the principal of operation involves the discharge of the treated stormwater after detention in a vegetated basin or after passing through porous, biologically active medium, vegetation, or both.